The Long Blondes: Someone to Drive You Home

 On 13 April 2006 they signed to Rough Trade Records and began recording their debut album over the summer with Steve Mackey, the bassist with Pulp.
 The album was preceded by the singles "Weekend Without Makeup" in July and "Once and Never Again", which was released on 23 October and debuted at number 30 in the UK Singles Chart.
 The song was named the 15th best track of 2006 by NME.

 Someone to Drive You Home was released in November 2006.
 The music was written by the band collectively while the majority of the lyrics were written by Cox with Jackson completing the lyrics for "Separated by Motorways" and "Madame Ray".
 Critical reception was generally positive with the NME calling it "fantasy pop, performed to perfection" in a 9/10 review.

 Reviews picked up on the predominant themes of the album; outsider status, popular culture references from the 1950s and 60s and relationships from a female perspective.
 Other reviews indicated the numerous inspirations for the work.
 For example, a four-star review in The Guardian said that "if talent borrows but genius steals ... the Long Blondes should be taking their Mensa tests", comparing the album's style to Franz Ferdinand and 80s indie-pop band The Flatmates.
 Some noted the impact of Jackson's voice; Colin Roberts of Drowned in Sound said "her delivery is like a public address call across a Sunday marketplace" while The Guardian said it was "marvellously belting, if unsubtle".
 A 3-star review in Uncut magazine recognised the ambition of the band's sound, advising that they should acquire "a ruthless pop producer, one who can coax them out of their indie-pop dowdiness – like Blondie needed Mike Chapman, like ABC needed Horn."

-They appeared at a number of UK festivals over the summer of 2006, including the Carling Weekend.
+The band appeared at a number of UK festivals over the summer of 2006, including the Carling Weekend.
 In 2007, they played on the Other Stage at the Glastonbury Festival.